 Scott Tanner was appointed Chair of Committee for Melbourne in February 2014.

-Scott is a Director of Tennis Australia; Director of Melbourne Business School; Trustee of Melbourne Olympic Parks Trust; and a Fellow of the Australian Institute of Company Directors.
+Scott is a Director of the Melbourne Business School and a Fellow of the Australian Institute of Company Directors.

 Gerard Dalbosco is a Managing Partner at EY in Melbourne where he leads a large team of partners and staff.
 He is responsible for EY’s go-to-market and client service strategies, as well as its involvement in the broader Melbourne community.
 In addition, Gerard leads EY's efforts on some of the firm's largest Melbourne-based clients.